North American stock markets open higher

-The June crude contract was down US$4.83 at US$12.11 per barrel and the June natural gas contract was 12 cents at US$1.77 per mmBTU.
+The June crude contract was up a penny at US$12.79 per barrel and the June natural gas contract was up seven cents at nearly US$1.99 per mmBTU.

-The June gold contract was down 50 cents at US$1,735.10 an ounce and the May copper contract was down about a penny at nearly $2.33 a pound.
+The June gold contract was up US$3.00 at US$1,726.80 an ounce and the July copper contract was up two cents at nearly US$2.37 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)